 cube of energy

 8 is the first cube of energy, and is the only evenly even number within the decad.
-The Greeks thought it an all-powerful number; they had a Proverb “all things are eight.”
-Camerarius, in his edition of the Arithmetic of Nicomachus, calls it Universal Harmony, because musical ratios are distinguished by this number.
+The Greeks thought it an all-powerful number.
+They had a Proverb that said, all things are eight.
+Joachim Camerarius, the German classical scholar, calls it Universal Harmony.
+As he found that the number eight distinguished the musical ratios.

-The Ratio of 9 to 8 is sesquioctave, this forms a tone and is attributed to the Moon.
-Bragi in the Scandinavian myths is the god of poetry and a divine intoxicating drink which has the name “Honey of Poetry” and is a source of poetic inspiration, that corresponds to number 8 in numerology and to the Greek Dionysus.
+The Ratio of 9 to 8 is sesquioctave.
+This ratio forms a tone attributed to the Moon.
+Bragi in the Scandinavian myths is the god of poetry and a divine intoxicating drink.
+This brew bears the name “Honey of Poetry” and is a source of poetic inspiration.
+It corresponds to the number 8 in numerology and to the Greek Dionysus.

-So again we have a link to a special mixed drink with special powers in a strange cup and a number 8 … to be continued
+So again we have a link to a special mixed drink with special powers in a strange cup and a number 8.